 - Make clear that transportation of both firearms and ammunition is federally protected.

 - Make clear that the right to transport firearms is judicially enforceable as a federal civil right, with attorney’s fees available to victorious plaintiffs in civil suits, as well as to defendants who prevail in criminal cases.

-Finally, it's important to note that while the NRA is working to enact a national Right-to-Carry Reciprocity bill this bill does not achieve that.
-This legislation is intended only to provide real legal protection for people transporting cased and unloaded guns while travelling.
+Finally, it’s important to note that while the NRA is working to enact a national Right-to-Carry Reciprocity bill this bill does not achieve that.
+This legislation is intended only to provide real legal protection for people transporting cased and unloaded guns while traveling.